A Serengeti Safari 2024 – Everything You Need to Know

 This most accessible area of the park.
 And it can get a little busy during the high Serengeti safari season from around June to October.

-Few places in the world can match Serengeti’s long human history and this fact has earned this part of Africa the title ‘Cradle of Mankind’.
-There is a museum and visitor’s center overlooking the gorge as well as a daily lecture by a Department of Antiquities guide.
+Few places in the world can match this area’s long human history and this fact has earned this part of Africa the title ‘Cradle of Mankind’.

 3. Central Serengeti